richardpkingston/richardpkingston.github.io/README.md

-# hcc
-Honley Cricket Club
+# Honley Cricket Club

-We pages for the crcket club
+Web pages for the cricket club